 When you lose someone who is close to you, it becomes difficult to focus on anything else since the only thing you feel at the moment is grief.
 However, you are required to file for a wrongful death claim within the period laid out by the statute of limitations in Birmingham, AL.

-In Alabama, the statute of limitations requires one to file a wrongful death claim within a period of two years from the day the deceased lost his or her life.
+In Alabama, the statute of limitations requires one to file a wrongful death claim within a period of two (2) years from the day the deceased lost his or her life.
 Moreover, if the claim was made against the State, then the time limit reduces to six months.
 Therefore, to make sure that you abide by this legal requirement, you will need the help of a legal representative.
-That is why we recommend contacting the Mike Bell Accident & Injury Lawyers to offer you legal guidance and what needs to be done.
+That is why we recommend contacting the Birmingham wrongful death attorneys at Mike Bell Accident & Injury Lawyers to offer you legal guidance and what needs to be done.

 Compensation Available for Alabama Wrongful Death Claims